Design Process : A look at The Siblings Trouble

 One of the biggest challenges in putting together The Siblings Trouble was the selection of images for our prototypes.
 For me it’s part pencil sketch, part Google Image Search, and part photo retouch.

 Ed and Andy used our team spreadsheet to jot down ideas for what they envisioned each card to look like, but sometimes those exact words didn’t make the most compelling or interesting illustration.
 I’ve gotten really good at seeking out the type of image we want, and with some occasional photo retouch to adjust color or get the image to fit the format better, I have a perfect “sketch” for our illustration team to use as inspiration, and for use in play testing.
 For all our temporary illustrations, I add in a transparent “FPO” which stands for “For Position Only”.

 This watermark indicates that we are only using the art we find online until we have a final and original illustration to replace it with.
 None of our FPO illustrations will remain when we send the game to the printer, and all our team’s original work will be just that – original.
 The samples are for inspiration only.

 The last bit of advise I have is to know upfront that it’s going to be a long road to finish your game.
 Many changes will occur over time, but always with an eye to improvement.
 Don’t get discouraged, pace yourself, and ask for help when you need it.
+If you want another artist to design aspects of your work, you could always Hire a Book Illustrator to give you a hand.
 I’ve met some incredible people over the course of the last year, and without exception they’ve been supportive and helped to get The Siblings Trouble one step closer to completion.
 I am grateful to my network of friends and to my awesome family for allowing me to have this experience, and I’m looking forward to getting the game into as many players’ hands as possible.